IBE

 1. A small-town machine in plain sight

-In 2026, that background hum is getting louder.
+In 2026 the hum is louder.

 2. The same shape across the corridor